Tomiwa-Oladejo/Portfolio/index.md

 ### [Architectural Thinking for Security](./Architectural-Thinking-for-Security.html)

-> *   Strengthens Security by Design – Embeds Zero Trust principles, identity-based access control, and structured threat modelling directly           into the platform architecture, reducing exposure to misuse, data breaches, and unauthorised access.
+> *   Embeds Zero Trust principles, identity-based access control, and structured threat modelling directly into the platform                          architecture, reducing exposure to misuse, data breaches, and unauthorised access.
-> *   Protects Sensitive Data and Regulatory Compliance – Classifies and safeguards personal, financial, and operational data in alignment with        recognised standards, supporting GDPR and industry best practices.
+> *   Classifies and safeguards personal, financial, and operational data in alignment with recognised standards, supporting GDPR and                  industry best practices.
-> *   Improves Operational Resilience and Availability – Designs for 24×7 operation with defined recovery objectives, monitoring, segmentation,        and governance controls to minimise service disruption.
+> *   Designs for 24×7 operation with defined recovery objectives, monitoring, segmentation, and governance controls to minimise service               disruption.
-> *   Enhances Accountability and Governance – Implements separation of duties, risk tracking (RAID), and formal architectural decision records        to ensure transparency, oversight, and controlled change management.
+> *   Implements separation of duties, risk tracking (RAID), and formal architectural decision records to ensure transparency, oversight,              and controlled change management.

 ### [Email Spam Filter](./Email-Spam-Filter.html)